Leaves of October

 But how did we reach this point after the ─ historically ─ huge 21st century?
 How do we connect with our past?
 How is history manifesting inside today’s conservative European societies?

 Along with the Polis, another old giant is wandering unpurposely and heavily traumatized: Semiology.
 The collapse of the cold war Symplegades brought along the collapse of Meaning.
-This is translated into Neo-fascism, racism, surveillance states, dept crisis, concentration camps, wars, political repression.
+This is translated into Neo-fascism, alt-right, surveillance states, dept crisis, concentration camps, wars, political repression, conspiracy theories.
 Are these monsters new or the “good old ones”, disguised under the hood of Deconstruction?

 In this political desert, there are spectres not yet dead.
 Demands of equality, freedom and solidarity are still haunting Europe.
 It can’t be otherwise.
 Each October the leaves are down.
 But the most important thing when ill is to never lose heart.